GestSIS/GestSIS_Alarm/README.md

 ## Unit tests

 This project comes with some unit tests to validate the code.
-If you want to run them, go to the `gestsis_alarm` folder (it contains the `manage.py` file) and run the following command :
+If you want to run them, run the following command :
 ```bash
 python manage.py test
 ```